-- You can select the Create New option if you do not have an Exceptions File that you use when running the Split Address Into Components geoprocessing tool, or you can select the Browse option to browse for an existing Exceptions File.
+- Click the Create New option if you do not have an exceptions file that you use when running the Split Address Into Components geoprocessing tool, or click the Browse option to browse for an existing exceptions file.

 The attribute table for the table or feature class that you select opens automatically alongside the Split Address Review pane.